ClearSky00/Multi-Moltbot/README.md

 # HiveMind OS

-A production-grade Electron desktop application for orchestrating multiple [OpenClaw](https://openclaw.ai) AI agents in parallel.
-Built for real workflows — not demos.
+A production-grade Electron desktop application for orchestrating a fleet of 9 autonomous AI agents.
+You type one goal — the agents plan, build, test, and ship it.
+You only intervene at security checkpoints and final sign-off.

+Connects to an [OpenClaw](https://openclaw.ai) gateway over WebSocket.
+Persistent state lives in Supabase.
+Everything runs locally for agent execution.

+---

 ## What it does

-HiveMind OS connects to a running OpenClaw gateway and gives you a unified control panel for your entire agent team.
-You can dispatch tasks, monitor live activity, approve or reject security checkpoints, manage agent configurations, and inspect memory logs — all from one app.
-The UI is **not** a generic chat: you sign in, connect to Supabase and the gateway, then operate agents as a mission-control surface.
+HiveMind OS is a mission-control surface — not a chat interface.
+You sign in, connect to your gateway, and dispatch goals to a coordinated team of AI agents:

+- **Submit a goal** → the Orchestrator decomposes it and delegates to the right agents
+- **Monitor live activity** → real-time feed of what every agent is doing
+- **Handle security checkpoints** → blocking modal requires explicit approve/reject before high-risk actions proceed
+- **Review and approve the final result** → tasks never auto-complete; you always sign off
+- **Manage agents** → edit SOUL.md, AGENTS.md, memory, skills, and per-agent model overrides

+---

 ## Prerequisites

 - **Node.js 18+**
-- A **[Supabase](https://supabase.com) project** (free tier works), *or* a **local Supabase** stack via the [Supabase CLI](https://supabase.com/docs/guides/cli) (requires **Docker**)
+- A **[Supabase](https://supabase.com) project** (free tier), or a local Supabase stack via the [Supabase CLI](https://supabase.com/docs/guides/cli) (requires Docker)
-- For live agent runs: **[OpenClaw](https://openclaw.ai)** with a **gateway** reachable at your configured WebSocket URL (default `ws://127.0.0.1:18789`).
-For development without a real gateway, use **`npm run mock-gateway`** (see below)
+- **[OpenClaw](https://openclaw.ai)** with a gateway at `ws://127.0.0.1:18789` — or use `npm run mock-gateway` for development without a real installation

+---

 ## Setup

-### 1. Install dependencies
+### 1. Install

 ```bash
 npm install